 Mike has led Grand Prix International as President and GM for the past 22 years, a business that began with his father John Fisher, who founded the company in 1978 after careers with Montgomery Ward in Chicago and Milton Bradley here in Springfield.
-Beginning his professional life in 1984, Mike worked in sales and marketing outside the toy and game industry, and purchased GPI from his father in 1999 when the latter entered a happy retirement.
-In its previous incarnation, GPI supplied components to US based toy companies and commercial printers, but under Mike’s leadership, quickly pivoted to offer complete board game development and production.
-For the past 25 years, he’s been an avid runner, biker, and triathlete who now enjoys backpacking along the many trails and mountains of New England.
+Beginning his professional life in 1984, Mike worked in sales and marketing outside the toy and game industry and purchased GPI from his father in 1999 when the latter entered a happy retirement.
+In its previous incarnation, GPI supplied components to US-based toy companies and commercial printers, but under Mike’s leadership, quickly pivoted to offer complete board game development and production.
+For the past 25 years, he has been an avid runner, biker, and triathlete who now enjoys backpacking along the many trails and mountains of New England.
 Mike’s favorite game is Codenames, which he plays with his family.
 He’s also never hesitant to take out the trash at the office (and we thank him for it).

-Kathy has led a successful career with GPI, a veteran project manager with almost 20 years experience.
-She’s responsible for the custom manufacturing of games for a wide customer base, including Bananagrams (their classic word game, Cheeky Butts, and The Furglars,) Tenzi (featuring Slapzi and Itzi), Farkel, and Hunt A Killer (Death at the Dive Bar).
+Kathy has led a successful career with GPI, a veteran project manager with almost 20 years of experience.
+She’s responsible for the custom manufacturing of games for a wide customer base, including Bananagrams Cheeky Butts, and The Furglars, Tenzi (featuring Slapzi and Itzi), Farkel, and Hunt A Killer (Death at the Dive Bar).
 Kathy has said how fortunate she is to do a job she loves, and it shows in the close collaboration she has with her clients over the course of the entire project timeline, from initial specs to the end of production.
-She has a diverse professional history, which she has credited in preparing her for the challenges of project management, from a background in accounting to time spent in the pharmaceutical computer industry.
+She has a diverse professional history, which she has credited with preparing her for the challenges of project management, from a background in accounting to time spent in the pharmaceutical computer industry.
 When not at the office, Kathy loves to travel, spend time outdoors, and hang out with her family.
 She is an avid workout fiend and has been focused on weight training for the past decade.

 ERIN GAGNE – LOGISTICS COORDINATOR

 Erin keeps the trains running on time for GPI, tracking completion dates for the large majority of our customers and arranging shipping and delivery of goods to one or multiple locations.
-She came aboard in 2016, and has been in the toy and game industry since she was 14 years old (!), assembling parts in a plastic manufacturing company, which gave her early knowledge of different types of injection and extrusion molding.
-She was later an assistant manager at KB Toys, and most recently was the Merchandise Manager at Barnes and Noble, running the toys, games, and childrens departments.
+She came aboard in 2016 and has been in the toy and game industry since she was 14 years old (!), assembling parts in a plastic manufacturing company, which gave her early knowledge of different types of injection and extrusion molding.
+She was later an assistant manager at KB Toys, and most recently was the Merchandise Manager at Barnes and Noble, running the toys, games, and children’s departments.
 She also spent 7 years at a large software company managing numerous consultant schedules.
-In short, Erin is ORGANIZED, and provides excellent service to our customers.
+In short, Erin is ORGANIZED and provides excellent service to our customers.
 She is a monster at gardening (she typically has 3 different summer vegetable gardens going at once), and when it comes to Monopoly, she does not mess around.
 Erin and her husband have been playing it for over 26 years with friends, family, and now their children.
 When the games get heated, they’re more than happy to jump into a game of Sorry or Coup.
 Erin is considered a master of Coup, flexing her game muscle at office lunch breaks.

-MATT DACRUZ – PROJECT MANAGER
+AL ULLMAN – PROJECT MANAGER

-CAITLIN OBERG – ACCOUNTING ASSOCIATE
+CAITLIN BROHMAN – ACCOUNTING & OPERATIONS MANAGER

 Caitlin joined GPI’s accounting department in February of 2019, having majored in the field at Springfield Technical Community College and Westfield State, where she earned her degree.
-As well as handling our billing and accounting, she also helps with the behind-the-scenes fun stuff on the product development side of the business, play testing new ideas and concepts that the team reviews and creates.
+As well as handling our billing and accounting, she also helps with the behind-the-scenes fun stuff on the product development side of the business, play-testing new ideas and concepts that the team reviews and creates.
 She enjoys a break from dealing with math and numbers all day by engaging in creative and artsy projects at home, surrounded by her dog and 2 cats, Zoey, Oliver, and Sam.
-She got her family hooked on Tenzi last summer, so much so that it’s now a staple at every family function — and it never gets boring (there are 77 ways to play, after all)!
+She got her family hooked on Tenzi last summer, so much so that it’s now a staple at every family function and it never gets boring (there are 77 ways to play, after all)!

-JACK SCHEURICH – PROJECT MANAGER
+ARIANNE HUTCHINS – PROJECT MANAGER